strapdata/elassandra/docs/elassandra/source/operations.rst

 Cassandra Key and Row Cache ...........................

-To improve CQL fetch requests response time, Cassandra provides key and row caching features configured for each Cassandra table as follows :
+To improve CQL fetch requests response time, Cassandra provides key and row caching features configured for each Cassandra table as follows:

 .. code::